Monday, December 12, 2022

 The filamentous alga Cladophora.

-In this post, conceived while I was in a hospital, I propose that there are three genetic codes, not one.
-Conventional thinking says that there is just one code, which encodes the amino acid sequence of proteins into DNA.
+There are three genetic codes, not one.
+Conventional thinking holds that there is just one code, which encodes the amino acid sequence of proteins into DNA.
 Here are the two new ones:

 A morphology code for the multicellular level

-08-01-2022: The interaction of semipermanent charges on chromatin, a possibility introduced in the "Enhancers" post, could structure the chromosomes into reproducible configurations within the nucleus.
-For instance, a chromatin segment with a net positive charge will tend to stick to a segment with a net negative charge, leading to their respective chromosomes being spot-welded at that point.
-An analogy from protein chemistry would be a disulfide bridge.
-This structuring may be followed by transmission of nuclear 3D information through the nuclear membrane to dictate the nuclear diameter along which the centrosomes separate to initiate mitosis.
-This, in turn, will dictate the orientation of the mitotic division plane.
-In the context of a growing embryo, such control of the orientation of mitosis is arguably at the origin of organ and body morphology.
-For example, all planes parallel will result in a filamentous organism like Cladophora.
+In the context of a growing embryo, control of the orientation of mitosis is arguably at the origin of organ and body morphology.
+For example, all cell division planes parallel will result in a filamentous organism like Cladophora.
 Planes free to vary in only one angle (azimuth or elevation) will produce a sheet of cells, a common element in vertebrate embryology.
 Programmed variation in both angles can produce a complex 3D morphology like the vertebrate skeleton.
 Thus we begin to see a genetic code for morphology, distinct from the classical genetic code that specifies amino acid sequences.

 A morphology code for the single-cell level in cells with nuclei

-<08-20-22: I further propose a third genetic code: a code for single-cell morphology, and cell morphology can be very elaborate, especially in neurons.
+A third genetic code would be a code for single-cell morphology, and cell morphology can be very elaborate, especially in neurons.
 This will probably involve storing information about cytoskeleton morphology in DNA.
-Neurons express especially many long noncoding RNAs, so I suggest that these transcripts can carry morphological information about cytoskeletal elements.
-This information could be read out by using the lncRNA as a template on which to assemble the cytoskeletal element, then removing the template by enzymic hydrolysis or by some spirane-like enzyme.
+Neurons express especially many long noncoding RNAs (lncRNA), so I suggest that these transcripts can carry morphological information about cytoskeletal elements.
+This information could be read out by using the lncRNA as a template on which to assemble the cytoskeletal element, then removing the template by enzymic hydrolysis or by some enzyme analogous to a helicase.
 Greater efficiencies could be achieved by introducing some analog of transfer RNAs.
 LncRNAs are already implicated in transcriptional regulation, and this might be done indirectly by an action on the protein scaffolding of the chromatin.
-Moreover, as you would predict from this theory, lncRNAs are abundant in cytoplasm as well as in the nucleus, and the cytoplasm contains the most conspicuous cytoskeletal structures.
+Moreover, as predicted, lncRNAs are abundant in cytoplasm as well as in the nucleus, and the cytoplasm contains the most conspicuous cytoskeletal structures.
 The template idea is similar to but goes beyond the already-established idea that lncRNAs act as scaffolds for ribonucleoprotein complexes.
 Since cytoskeletal elements are made from monomers of few kinds, we would expect the template to be highly repetitious, and lncRNAs are decidedly repetitious.
 Indeed, transposons and tandem repeats are thought to drive lncRNA evolution.
 See https://doi.org/10.1038/s41598-018-23334-1, in Results, subsection: "Repetitive sequences in lncRNAs," p.
-4 in the PDF.>
+4 in the PDF.

 Thursday, June 9, 2022